yutingcxiang/i.nvest/README.md

 ## i.nvest

-Create and share your i.nvestments.
+Create and share your investments.

 Sign up through the site or using your Google account to begin creating your own investments and to view the top funds chosen by users.